Frequently Asked Questions

 Q. Who pays for CLIP beds?

 A. All children served in a CLIP Program are eligible for Medicaid funding while in residence.
 If the child has private insurance that covers psychiatric inpatient care, those benefits are also applied to the cost of stay.
-For more information on Medicaid click here Paying for CLIP.
+Read more about Medicaid.

 Q. How do I apply?